Vietnam with Alison Roman

 Our Old Quarter home base is perfectly situated, a block from the city’s favorite gathering place at Hoan Kiem Lake and the namesake opera house.
 This boutique hotel occupies a French colonial building boasting a Neoclassical facade.
 When not exploring the walkable streets outside, you can relax in the pool or have a cocktail in the quiet, fountain-filled atrium.

-This welcoming garden hotel is an oasis of calm, a block from Hoi An’s ancient cobbled streets.
-Inside you’ll get the best rooms and find a tree-filled garden surrounding a pool, along with a flurry of included activities.
-The charming staff can set you up on a bike to pedal around the low-key streets, deliver you to the sandy beaches by shuttle, or teach you Vietnamese!
+This welcoming five-star hotel is an oasis of calm within easy access of Hoi An’s ancient cobbled streets.
+Relax in the tree-filled garden surrounding a pool, or unwind in the sauna and steam bath.
+The charming staff can set you up on a bike to pedal around the low-key streets, or deliver you to the sandy beaches by shuttle.

 M Gallery Hotel des ArtsHo Chi Minh City